Cheap Pedal Bike Insurance

 More than 5 million people in the UK cycle at least once a week, according to the Department for Transport’s Cycling and Walking Statistics reports, and approximately 1.5 million people ride a pedal bike on a daily basis – many of them commuting to and from work.

 Given the growing popularity of pedal bikes in the UK (supported in part by the UK government’s range of initiatives designed to foster the growth of British cycling), it should come as no surprise that bikes are a prime target for opportunistic thieves… not least because many pedal bikes can cost upwards of £1,000, and some of the most high-end models can cost £10,000 or more.

 In fact, data from an annual crime survey carried out by the Office for National Statistics indicates that approximately 300,000 bikes are stolen each year in the UK, which is one of the reasons many cyclists decide to invest in pedal bike insurance.

-Does pedal bike insurance insure cyclists against anything other than bicycle theft?
+Does pedal bike insurance protect cyclists against anything other than bicycle theft?

-Yes, the best pedal bike insurance policies can protect cyclists from a range of other risks besides bike theft.
+Yes, the best pedal bike insurance policies can protect cyclists against a range of other risks besides bike theft.